Yoons-B1/ModbusTCP-polling_Chataigne-Module/README.md

 # <img width="32" height="32" alt="icon" src="https://github.com/user-attachments/assets/b3b14d2e-a53c-47f0-946a-0d98a13f39f3" /> ModbusTCP-polling-Chataigne-Module [V7]

 This module enables Modbus TCP in Chataigne and includes a polling function.
+It is designed for push button input detection and relay output control.

 > Note :
 > This file was created by referencing EmerickH's MODBUS-TCP-Chataigne.